mwiebe/deadline-cloud/docs/job_attachments_manifest_operations.md

 ## Overview

-The manifest system uses four composable operations that can be combined to implement various workflows:
+The manifest system uses composable operations that can be combined to implement various workflows:

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐